Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Alexandria's median income among taxpayers is $83,330, with an average of $108,441.
-This places it in the top percentile nationally, compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for September 2025 would be approximately $90,713 (median) and $118,049 (average).
-According to the 2021 Census, household, family and personal incomes in Alexandria rank highly nationally, between the 93rd and 98th percentiles.
-The earnings profile shows that 33.3% of individuals earn between $1,500 - 2,999, consistent with metropolitan trends at 30.9%.
-Economic strength is evident with 45.4% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-High housing costs consume 19.4% of income, but strong earnings place disposable income at the 90th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Alexandria's median income among taxpayers is $83,330.
+The average income in the suburb was $108,441 during this period.
+This places Alexandria in the top percentile nationally.
+In comparison, Greater Sydney had a median income of $60,817 and an average income of $83,003 in financial year 2023.
+Based on Wage Price Index growth of 8.86% since then, current estimates suggest Alexandria's median income would be approximately $90,713 as of September 2025, with the average being around $118,049.
+According to the 2021 Census, incomes in Alexandria rank highly nationally, between the 93rd and 98th percentiles for household, family, and personal incomes.
+The earnings profile shows that 33.3% of individuals (3,690 people) earn between $1,500 and $2,999, which is consistent with broader trends across the metropolitan region where 30.9% fall into this category.
+Economic strength in Alexandria is evident through 45.4% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+High housing costs consume 19.4% of income, but strong earnings still place disposable income at the 90th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income